Many people with a criminal record are looking for career options that will not limit them because of their past.

 During the process of getting a real estate license, there is an application that will occur in order to take the real estate exam.
 It is during this application that the review of your criminal record will occur.
-There is a lot of different reasons that they may accept or reject your application.
+There are a lot of different reasons why they may accept or reject your application.
 They really are looking for people that are ready to add value to the real estate market, and they will determine that.

 There is not a simple chart that can be laid out that will determine if you are eligible or not.
 Every situation is different, and then you add the fact that there are 50 states with different policies, and it gets complicated fast.

 Some states make it really hard for criminals to get their licenses, while others are a lot more accepting.
 As I said, this is on a case-by-case basis.

 What You Should Do First

 If you are seriously thinking about becoming a real estate agent with a criminal record, the first thing you should do is call your state’s real estate commission or source of real estate authority.
 Every state has its own commission, division, or agency, and it is typically their job to help govern real estate-related issues.
 They will help you estimate if you are eligible to get a real estate license or not.
 That should be your first step instead of getting into a course that could cost you a lot of money and time.

 Do yourself a favor and discuss your eligibility with your state’s real estate authority before going any deeper into the rabbit hole.
 Talk about the specifics of your criminal history, and be ready to tell them:

 - The conviction’s nature.

 - Time since you were released from your sentence.